grunt-lucas/porytiles/Algo.md

     return true;
   }

-  // we will try to assign the last element to one of the 6 hw palettes ColorSet toAssign = state.unassigned.last;
+  // we will try to assign the last element to one of the 6 hw palettes, last because it is a vector so
+  // easier to add/remove from the end
+  ColorSet toAssign = state.unassigned.last;

   // For this next step, we want to sort the hw palettes before we try iterating.